malikjack123/AccountLedger/README.md

 The master branch is using .NET 5. with VS 2019

 -  Download and Run the Code.
+-  Configure the Web code as a Startup project
 -  SQL Lite Database is used.